FrankenApps/Wanduhr/README.md

 In this repository you can find all the code needed to built a "smart" wall clock using an esp8266 and led ring segments.
 The esp8266 gets the time via NTP.
 The appearance of the clock can be adjusted using a PWA or via the browser.
-If need the schematics or build the housing I've designed, the necessarry files can be found in [this repo](https://github.com/FrankenApps/Wanduhr_support_files).
+If you need the schematics or build the housing I've designed, the necessarry files can be found in [this repo](https://github.com/FrankenApps/Wanduhr_support_files).

 ## Setup
 1. The code needs to be uploaded using PlatformIO, make sure to install all librarys first